codyaverett/memento/learning/computing/programming/shell/sed/sed examples to print lines from a file.md

 Similarly, to print a particular line, put the line number before 'p'.

-## Print only the last line of the file
+## Print Only the Last Line of the File

 ```shell
 $ sed -n '$p' file